The Seven Day Solo Meal Planner on Google Sheets.

 - Auto-adding servings counter, ingredient cost fields counter, and prep minutes counter.

-- Optional Recipe (and serving) Cost Calculator with Bulk Ingredient Cost Calculator.
+- Optional, extended version only: Recipe (and servings) Cost Calculator with Bulk Ingredient Cost Calculator.

-- Special Servings washi for coding FRESH & FAST, BACK BURNER, and PACK TO GO meals.
+- Timely Recipes Washi for coding FRESH & FAST, BACK BURNER, and PACK TO GO recipes.

 Seven Day Kitchen Tasklist & Time Tracker page: